 Review of differential equations.
 First order partial differential equations for a function of two variables.
 Linear second order partial differential equations.
 Classification into elliptic, parabolic and hyperbolic types.
-Boundary value problems - solutions by method of separation of variables - solution of 1, 2& 3- dimensional wave equation and diffusion equation in Cartesian, plane, cylindrical and spherical polar coordinates.
+Boundary value problems - solutions by method of separation of variables - 1, 2 & 3 dimensional wave equation and diffusion equation in different coordinates.